Multistability for a Reduced Nematic Liquid Crystal Model in the Exterior of 2D Polygons: The limit

 where

-and $\gamma$ is the solution of the following equations everywhere away from the vertices of $E_K$.
+and $\gamma^*$ is the solution of the following equations everywhere away from the vertices of $E_K$.
 The convergence is actually stronger but that is not the focus of this paper.

-There are multiple choices of Dirichlet conditions for $\gamma_b$ consistent with the homeotropic boundary conditions in \eqref{Pb_constant} as $\sigma\to 0$, which implies that there are multiple candidates for local/global minima of (\ref{p_energy}), for large $\lambda$.
-We present a simple estimate of the number of limiting stable states if we restrict $\gamma_b$ so that $\gamma$ rotates by either $2\pi/K$ or $2\pi/K-\pi$ at a vertex (see Fig. \ref{fig:vertices}; referred to as ``splay" and ``bend" vertices respectively).
-We impose an additional restriction, namely $\textrm{deg}\left(\mathbf{n}_b,\partial E_K^C\right) = 0$, where $\mathbf{n}_b = (\cos\gamma_b,\sin\gamma_b)$, so that if $n_b$ denotes the number of ``bend'' vertices, then we necessarily have
+We use this straightforward characterisation to compute an (under)estimate of the number of stable rLdG equilibria on $E_C^K$, in the $\lambda \to \infty$ limit.
+Our discussion does not cover local energy minimisers but does serve to illustrate the rich prospects of multistability tailored by two model parameters - $K$ and $\gamma^*$.
+Multistability arises from the fact that for a given $\gamma^*$, there are multiple choices of $\gamma_b$ consistent with the homeotropic boundary conditions in \eqref{Pb_constant} as $\sigma\to 0$, and each choice of $\gamma_b$ yields a limiting rLdG minimiser profile in the $\lambda \to \infty$ limit.
+We estimate the number of limiting profiles based on two assumptions - (i) we restrict $\gamma_b$ so that $\gamma$ rotates by either $2\pi/K$ or $2\pi/K-\pi$ at a vertex (see Fig. \ref{fig:vertices}; referred to as ``splay" and ``bend" vertices respectively).
+This rotation is required to match the homeotropic boundary conditions at the two intersecting edges. (ii) We assume that $\textrm{deg}\left(\mathbf{n}_b,\partial E_K^C\right) = 0$, where $\mathbf{n}_b = (\cos\gamma_b,\sin\gamma_b)$, so that if $n_b$ denotes the number of ``bend'' vertices, then we necessarily have

-equivalent to $n_b = 2$.
-We can have cases when the the degree of $\mathbf{n}_b$ is non-zero, where $\mathbf{n}_b$ is as above, but it is reasonable to conjecture that energy minimizers have the simplest admissible topology.
-We set